Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Introduction

 where \(\ev{\dots}_T\) represents time ordering.

 In the special case of invariance under translations in space, the radial function is an exponential (or a sum of exponentials as needed to satisfy the boundary conditions) and the Fourier transform from \(\mathbf{r}\) to \(\mathbf{q}\) is proportional to a delta function that fixes a linear relation between \(q\) and \(n\).
-For example, for a spherical box of radius \(R_{cl}\)
+For example, for a spherical box of radius \(R_{cl}\), with zero potential inside the box and infinite potential outside

-Now the dynamic structure factor, which is related to the absorptive part of the response function, is a sum of delta functions, the spectrum equation \(q_0 = q_0(n)\) has the same functional form as the dispersion relation \(q_0 = q_0(q)\), and one is justified in thinking of \(n\) as a discrete momentum.
+When the dynamic structure factor, which is related to the absorptive part of the response function, is a sum of delta functions, the spectrum equation \(q_0 = q_0(n)\) has the same functional form as the dispersion relation \(q_0 = q_0(q)\), and one is justified in thinking of \(n\) as a discrete momentum.

 By contrast, with broken spatial translations, the spectrum and dispersion relation contain distinct information.
-However, if we compute the fluctuations in a \ac{wkb} expansion, at leading order \(f_{nl}(r)\) will take the same form as in the case of no potential, but with the substitution \(\mu \to \mu + V(r)\).
+However, if we compute the fluctuations in a \ac{wkb} expansion which is equivalent to a gradient expansion in the potential, at leading order, \(f_{nl}(r)\) will take the same form as in the case of no potential, but with the substitution of the fermion chemical potential, \(\mu \to \mu - V(r)\).
 This is nothing other than the \ac{lda}.
 The Fourier integral will not give a delta function, but some appropriately peaked smooth function.
 And the relationship between spectrum and dispersion relation remains true only at \ac{lo}.